 Yes, it takes a little extra time to do this but removing the fat allows the skin to really crisp up, instead of being flabby after smoking.
 You can also finish the smoked chicken on a hot grill to make the skin extra crispy.

-Smoked stuffed chicken thighs are wonderful to make for a party (hello there Memorial Day cookout!) because they can be made ahead of time.
-Store them covered in the refrigerator until ready to cook…or smoke.
+Smoked stuffed chicken thighs are wonderful to make for a party because they can be made ahead of time.
+Store them covered in the refrigerator until ready to cook.

-Go ahead and get the smoker out this weekend and smoke up these stuffed chicken thighs with cheese…or just roast them in the oven.
-Either way you cook them, enjoy and don’t forget to check out Steven Raichlen’s Project Smoke.
-I also own his Barbecue Bible and the Franklin Barbecue cookbooks below and both have helped me step up my smoking and grilling game.
+So go ahead and get the smoker out this weekend and smoke up these stuffed chicken thighs with cheese.
+Or just roast them in the oven!
+Either way you cook them, enjoy and please tell me how to like the recipe in the comments below!

-Check out a few of most popular smoking recipes on the blog right now: Smoked Jalapeño Poppers with Bacon, Apple, and Brie, Smoked Porchetta Pork Loin, and Smoked Meatloaf
+Want more smoking recipes like this?
+Check out some of most popular smoking recipes on the blog right now: Smoked Jalapeño Poppers with Bacon, Apple, and Brie, Smoked Porchetta Pork Loin, and Smoked Meatloaf.